 The Final Word

-There's all sorts of insurances for all sorts of things, and it honestly comes down to what it's worth for you.
-If you're running a mum and dad shop from your garage and if your website goes down it doesn't matter a whole bunch.
-If this is the case then yeah, you probably don't want to get website insurance or anything like that.
-But at the same time, if you're in a position where you had $10,000 every two hours or every hour going through your website and there is no storefront and that is everything and your expense is $8,000 over the same time period, you then have to start wondering, "Well, it's probably worthwhile getting a decent level of insurance for that peace of mind, if anything else."
-Stay good!
+There’s all sorts of insurances for all sorts of things, and it honestly comes down to what it’s worth for you.
+If you’re running a mum-and-dad shop from your garage and if your website goes down, it doesn’t matter a whole bunch and you probably don’t want to get website insurance.
+But if you’re in a position where you have $10,000 every two hours coming in through your website and there is no storefront and your expense is $8,000 over the same time period, it’s probably worthwhile getting a decent level of insurance for that peace of mind.